The Park Stewardship Program is designed to connect individuals with nature through volunteering, safe and healthy parks, and education.

 2. Show your completed guide to a Ranger at any of our volunteer events or environmental education events (below) to receive your badge.

-Sign up today for Junior Ranger Adventures!
+Sign up for our fun outdoor program-- Junior Ranger Adventures!
 Kids will explore 3 different local parks with the Park Rangers and learn about local flora and fauna.
-For ages 6-11.
-Saturday, July 22nd. $20 per child.
+For ages 6-9.
+Saturday, July 21st. $20 per child.

 Come learn about the natural environment in an 'outdoor classroom' at one of Olympia's parks, home to a wide variety of natural and cultural resources.